ChrisCavs/rallax.js/README.md

 At a speed of `0`, the target will scroll like a static element.
 At a speed of `1`, the target will appear fixed (will move at the speed of scroll).
+At even higher speeds, the target will move quicker than the speed of scroll.

 ### mobilePx